Azure/azure-sdk/docs/cpp/design.md

 {% include draft.html content="The C++ Language guidelines are in DRAFT status" %}

+> TODO: Do we want all examples to follow all guidelines (e.g. namespaces, noexcept, nodiscard, etc.) or would we prefer to highlight only that which an individual guideline is talking about?

 The API surface of your client library must have the most thought as it is the primary interaction that the consumer has with your service.

 ## Namespaces